raphael-proust/raphael-proust.github.io/games/dice-choice.md

 # Choices and outcomes and role-play

-Under this style of play, the players make choices based on expected outcomes (reward and probability of success).
+Under this style of play, the players make choices based on *expectations* of outcomes (reward and probability of success).
 The actual outcomes are the product of randomness.

 Another drive for players choices is role-play: “what would my character try to do?”